PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/gwlb_with_vmseries/README.md

 terraform apply
 ```

-- At this stage you have to wait a few minutes for the firewalls to bootstrap.
+- at this stage you have to wait couple of minutes for the firewalls to bootstrap.

 ### Post deploy